 3. Sky Garden

-Its large glass windows go from floor to ceiling, revealing the spectacular London skyline behind them.
-As you stroll around, it’ll feel as though you’re not even in London anymore; covered with lush, exotic plants, this place has a complete different vibe from the rest of the city!
+Its large glass windows go from floor to ceiling, revealing a spectacular view of the London skyline.
+As you stroll around, you’ll feel as though you’re not even in London anymore; covered with lush, exotic plants, this place has a complete different vibe from the rest of the city.

 Explore the entire garden to soak up and capture the city view from different angles.
 Then, you can relax with a drink on one of the many lounge chairs around (be warned, though — prices are steep here).